prolajumokeoni/math-magicians/README.md

 - [Copy this link](https://github.com/prolajumokeoni/math-magicians)
 - Open your terminal or command line
 - Run `git clone` and Paste the link
-- After the clone, type in the command `cd leaderboard` to access the directory on the terminal
+- After the clone, type in the command `cd math-magicians` to access the directory on the terminal
 - Run `npm i` to install
 - - Run `npm start` and it will automatically load in your browser